 Nashville, Tennessee Internships

 Internships will be located at the Office of Erica Gilmore in Nashville, Tennessee.
-Interns will be placed in a specific department at the headquarters but may also work on such projects as compiling and entering data, staffing the front desk, answering questions from constituents and assisting volunteers.
+Interns will be placed in a specific department, but may also work on such projects as compiling and entering data, staffing the front desk, answering questions from constituents and assisting volunteers.

 Interns will participate in a broad range of office activities, ensuring a thorough and well-rounded experience.
 Interns should expect a balance of work that includes working independently within your department and also working with fellow interns on group projects.